jacksonianrtaylor/movie_rec_proj/README.md

 results and custom inputs:

-Question: should constcutedData be included in git repo if it is small enough???
+Question: should constructedData be included in git repo if it is small enough???